gungunsingh8391-star/linux-progress/Cheatsheet.md

 -h for help screen.
 -q to quit.
 -i for inode number.
+-a copies a folder exactly as a carbon copy, preserving all its original permissions, timestamps, and links.
+-i for interacting with user for confirmation.
+-u for update.
+-v for verbose, displays information message.
+-f for forcing the system for process.

 ## file filename
 use_case: to determine the type of content the file and folder has.